 |Competitive Registration/ Qualification Information||DRA, IDCR|

 However, some experts argue that these dogs might be prone to developing behavioral issues or characteristics of aggressive demeanor due to poor breeding.
-This might happen since breeders would often choose such aggressive parents that are not at all suitable for breeding.

 They are said to be such dogs that would find the weak areas of their owners, and when they decide to leave, they can easily skip away.
 Hence, it is advisable to build barriers around the boundary where your Akita shepherds would live, as also to keep an eye on its day to day activities.

 If you have a yard, take it out of leashes only if your yard is enclosed.
 This should ensure all-around safety.
 These activities are especially necessary if your dog lives in an apartment.